Xfinity Home Security

 All in all, we were pleased by the security system and its features, so if that’s what you’re after, Xfinity Home might just work for you.

 Most people aren’t even aware that Xfinity offers home security, so when they find out about their systems, they usually have a ton of questions.

 Is Xfinity Home Security any good?

 Xfinity Home Security is one of the year’s best home security systems due to its:

 - Smart platform integrations (Caseta lighting, August, Yale and Kwikset smart locks, Chamberlain garage door openers, Sengled, Hue, GE, and LIFX lighting, Cor and ecobee thermostats.
 Tile bluetooth trackers)

-- 24/7 professional monitoring included in all systems
+- 24/7 professional monitoring or self-monitoring

 - Month-to-month contracts

 - Cellular backup

 - Highly-rated Android and iOS apps